Getting the best boiler service

 For a fixed-price of £90, SSE will send out a Gas Safe registered engineer to service your boiler.
 If there are repairs needed the engineer can offer you a quote to fix it and you'll be provided with a report at the end.

-If anything goes wrong within 21 days of the call-out, an engineer will come out free of charge and if the problem is a result of the service it will also be repaired for free.
+If anything goes wrong within 21 days of the call-out, an engineer will come out free of charge.
+If the problem is a result of the service it will also be repaired for free.

 Length of service: One hour

-Length of service: Between 25mins and an hour
+Length of service: Between 25 minutes and one hour

 Cost: Between £60 and over £100 for a one-off service